Your Right to Choose a Repair Shop After an Insurance Claim

 See if you qualify for a lower rate in less than 2 minutes

-After a car accident, your insurer may quickly point you toward one of their "preferred" repair shops — but did you know you have the legal right to choose your own?
-Understanding the difference between insurer-recommended Direct Repair Program shops and independent body shops can save you money, protect your vehicle's value, and ensure higher-quality repairs.
+After a car accident, your insurer may quickly point you toward one of their "preferred" repair shops — but you have the legal right to choose your own.
+Understanding the difference between Direct Repair Program shops and independent body shops can protect your vehicle's value and ensure higher-quality repairs.

 Key Pinch Points